coda/packs-sdk/docs/guides/blocks/column-formats.md

 <img src="../../../images/column_format_canvas.png" srcset="../../../images/column_format_canvas_2x.png 2x" class="screenshot" alt="Selecting the account in the column format options">

 When selected, this will wrap the link in a call to the formula that backs the column format.
-For example, using the Todoist column format above, a Todoist URL would be wrapped in a `=GetTask()` formula.
+For example, using the Todoist column format above, a Todoist URL would be wrapped in a `=Task()` formula.

 [samples]: ../../samples/topic/column-format.md